kim-em/category-theory-2017/README.md

 # category-theory-2017

 This is the webpage for the category theory reading course at ANU for 2017.
+You might also enjoy watching the [Catster's videos](https://www.youtube.com/user/TheCatsters).
+Wikipedia often has quite good content on category theory.
+A classic book (the early parts of which are quite readable) is MacLane's ''Categories for the working mathematician''.

 The plan
 ---